Four heads are better than three: Introduction

 The upper bounds are known, and $h(G) = \infty$ is known for torsion groups \cite{SaTo17}.
-Everything except the second item was conjectured in \cite{SaTo17} and \cite{SaTo15}.
+The first item is the join of conjectures in \cite{SaTo17} and \cite{SaTo15}.
 It is known that the sunny-side-up subshift $X_{\leq 1}$ does not prove $h(\Z) = h(\Z^2) = 3$, as on these groups two heads suffice for it.
 We do not know any other non-torsion groups where the sunny-side-up requires fewer heads than the above conjecture would suggest.

 Settling this conjecture in the positive would not be the end of the story.
 A more refined invariant than $h(G)$ would be to ask what the precise set of $n$ such that $\mathcal{S}(G \times \Z, n-1) \subsetneq \mathcal{S}(G \times \Z, n)$ is.
 In particular this is of interest when $G$ is a torsion group; \cite{SaTo17} only gives an affine function $f(n) \sim 3n$ such that $\mathcal{S}(G \times \Z, n) \subsetneq \mathcal{S}(G \times \Z, f(n))$.